Nothing but the Truth

 Sanctify them through thy truth: thy word is truth. ~John 17:17

-There is the Persona of truth.
+There is the personification of truth.

 Jesus is the only One Who could make the claim, “I am the way, the truth, and the life.”
 The very proclamation of the Apostle John under the inspiration of the Holy Spirit is that Jesus, upon His incarnation, was full of grace and truth.
 Jesus is nothing but the truth!
-He is the very Persona of truth.
-No one else ever has and ever can make this proclamation.
+He is the very personification of truth.
+No one else ever has or ever can make this proclamation.
 Jesus' words, teaching, and life were all in truth.

 There is the principle of truth.